Communal wildlife conservancies in Namibia: Sustainability of communal wildlife conservancies

 A study of cattle ranching vs. "wildlife ranching" in the neighboring country of Zimbabwe found that wildlife ranching was more profitable, but depended on diverse populations and large land areas.
-Wildlife ranching is the promotion of wild populations that offer some economic value, for example, the production of bush meat, trophy hunting, or sightseeing safaris.
+Wildlife ranching is the promotion of wild populations that offer some economic value, for example, the production of bushmeat, trophy hunting, or sightseeing safaris.
 The conservancies in Namibia allow the local people significant discretion in how they allocate the land to cattle ranching, farming, or protecting wildlife with a view toward economic and environmental sustainability.
 Because there is growing interest in biodiversity and ecotourism, the conservancies often encourage wildlife ranching or similar activities.
 Instead of largely unsustainable and economically tenuous agricultural activities, the conservancies harvest income for the local population from the tourists and trophy hunters.

 The same study found that low capital investment needs compared to cattle ranching introduced significantly less risk to the conservancies.
 In addition to lower start-up and maintenance costs, the profitability per unit of biomass was also higher, especially on larger land areas where resident herds of wild animals remained for long periods of time.
 This profitability came from the improved value of meat but most significantly from the interest that tourism and hunting have in wildlife.
 Few people would spend large sums of money to travel in the bush to see domestic cattle.

 A study done in neighboring South Africa found that younger community members thought most highly of their conservancies, primarily because of the increase in employment opportunities and the improved economic situation of the communities.
 Others, particularly cattle ranchers, viewed the conservancies with dissatisfaction as they tended to reduce range grazing opportunities in favor of reserved – or in some cases restored – land for wildlife.
 King (2007) also found that the economic expectations of the particular conservancy were not met.
 However, King (2007) interpreted this as a result of unrealistic expectations and a concern for international ideals that did not consider the community out of which the conservancy was formed.